 In early 2010 Günther G. Bauer published his book Mozart.
 Geld, Ruhm und Ehre in which he claims to shed light on Mozart's finances.
-Bauer's book is one of the worst books on Mozart in recent years and a true example of what today's fake Mozart scholarship can amount to.
+Bauer's book is one of the worst books on Mozart in recent years and a true example of what today's fake Mozart scholarship can lead to.
 Bauer presents an endless heap of pointless speculation on Mozart's expenses that have no basis in archival research and no connection whatsoever with primary sources.
-One of the worst flaws of Bauer's book is the fact that he naively takes his data on Mozart's income from Maynard Solomon's Mozart biography, not realizing that Solomon's numbers themselves are the result of ill-informed presumption and flawed estimates.
+One of the worst flaws of Bauer's book is the fact that he naively takes his data on Mozart's income from Maynard Solomon's Mozart biography, not realizing that Solomon's numbers themselves are the result of ill-informed presumptions and flawed estimates.
 Bauer's book is basically a huge waste of money which Bauer mistakes for a pathbreaking study in cultural history.
 The most entertaining parts in Bauer's opus are definitely the ones where he tries to apply his imaginary research skills to deal with special issues of Mozart's finances.
 In the chapter titled "Goldene Uhren, Schmuck und Tabatieren" ("Gold Watches, Jewelry and Tobacco Boxes") Bauer claims to have identified the jeweler who made Constanze Mozart's pearl necklace and its valuable clasp and his line of argument is absolutely priceless.

 In one of his legendary begging letters to Michael von Puchberg Mozart refers to a "Galanteriewarenhändler" (owner of a fancy store) located at the Stock im Eisen, whom he owed 100 florins.
-Bauer arbitrarily identifies this merchant as Johann Georg Haas, who ran a "Galanteriewarenhandlung" named "The King of Hungary" in the house No. 1093 (from 1795 until 1821 No. 1159) on the Graben opposite St. Stephen's Cathedral.
+Bauer arbitrarily identifies this merchant as Johann Georg Haas who ran a "Galanteriewarenhandlung" named "The King of Hungary" in the house No. 1093 (from 1795 until 1821 No. 1159) on the Graben opposite St. Stephen's Cathedral.
 Bauer located an interesting list of goods that were available at Haas's shop:

 Of course the name of this tradesman was Haas.
-The name "Häas" doesn't exist except in Bauer's imagination.
+The name "Häas" doesn't exist, except in Bauer's imagination.
 All the primary sources pertaining to the merchant Johann Georg Haas (1754-1826) in Vienna's archives are absolutely clear on this issue:

 Johann Georg Haas's signature on his 1780 marriage contract (A-Wsa, Merkantilgericht, Fasz.
 3, 1.
 Reihe, H 61)

 It turns out however that Bauer desperately needs the hallucinated umlaut in "Häas" to establish a connection between Constanze Mozart's pearl necklace, Mozart's debt and Johann Georg Haas.
 Based on his willful renaming Bauer identifies the "famous Hesse", whom Constanze Mozart mentions in her will, as the Viennese "Galanteriewarenhändler" Johann Georg Haas, whom for the sake of this tormented identification he must call "Häas".
-Yet whoever knows even a little bit about jewelry and ivory sculpture in the 18th century realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Hess (1732-1800) or his younger brother, Paul Hess (1744-1798).
+Yet whoever knows even a little bit about jewelry and ivory sculpture in the 18th century realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Hess (1732-1800), or his younger brother Paul Hess (1744-1798).
 Because of their miniature ivory sculptures, carved with inexplicable mastery, set on a blue background and covered with rock crystal glass, these two engravers (as they called themselves) have become truly legendary figures in the history of art.
 The Viennese Galanteriewarenhändler Johann Georg Haas (who was not a regular jeweler and therefore was not allowed to sell pearl necklaces) has no provable connection with Constanze Mozart's pearl necklace.

 Owing to the fact that Viennese art historians are even less competent in doing biographical research than their local musicologist colleagues, very little is known about Sebastian and Paul Heß.
-The only author who has recently published on the Heß brothers is the Austrian art historian Peter Hartmann, who however doesn't even know when exactly those two artists died.
-Therefore I decided to shed a little more light on the two brothers from Bamberg, who produced some of the most amazing specimens of ivory micro-carving known today.
-To realize the very special kind of art we are dealing with when we speak of the wonders that the Heß brothers produced, we have to take a look at Sebastian Heß's so-called Maria-Theresia Brooch which took the artist three years to make:
+The only author who has recently published on the Heß brothers is the Austrian art historian Peter Hartmann, who however does not even know when exactly those two artists died.
+Therefore I decided to shed more light on the two brothers from Bamberg, who produced some of the most amazing specimens of ivory micro-carving known today.
+To realize the very special kind of art we are dealing with, when we speak of the wonders that the Heß brothers produced, we have to take a look at Sebastian Heß's so-called Maria-Theresia Brooch which took the artist three years to make:

 This unique piece of jewelry, whose value in 2002 was estimated at 375,000 € is only seven centimeters wide.
 The three river miniature landscapes contain 26 figurines, five houses, five trees and two ships (of which one is only one milimeter high).
 The blue background is made of pulverized cobalt, applied inside the silver case that holds the sculpture.